Dionysus (album): Artwork and title

 The album cover's artwork features a skull mask made by the Huichol of Mexico.
 Dionysus is the ancient Greek god of wine and religious ecstasy.

 Critical reception

 Dionysus was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 78, based on 10 reviews.
 Aggregator Album of the Year gave the release a 79 out of 100 based on a critical consensus of 15 reviews.

 Track listing

-All physical versions are indexed as just two tracks respectively.
+All physical versions are indexed as just two tracks, acts 1 and 2, respectively.